Bugatti to reveal $6 million supercar

 "With this project, the Bugatti team has an opportunity to interpret the brand DNA in terms of agile, nimble handling in a significantly more performance-oriented way," said Stephan Winkelmann, President of Bugatti Automobiles.

 Only 40 of the new cars will be made.
-The Bugatti Divo will be unveiled on August 24 California.
+The Bugatti Divo will be unveiled on August 24 in California.

 Although the Chiron is incredibly fast, it is a heavy car and has a rather relaxed feel on the road.
 In addition to carrying less weight, the Divo will be designed to generate more aerodynamic downforce to hold the car more tightly to the road.
 It will also be able to go through turns at higher speeds.